Types of E-commerce Sites: Models, Tradeoffs, and Infrastructure

 • Companies testing new markets or product-market fit

-• Liquidation or long-tail inventory
+• Clearing out liquidation or slow-moving inventory

 The tradeoff:

-2. Branded Storefronts
+3. Branded Storefronts

 This is your domain.
 Your website.
 Your checkout, your content, your first-party data.